kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 =======================================================
 Abstract:
 ```
-Although AWS EKS has been available for quite a while and AWS EKS Fargate has finally been released, there is
+Although AWS EKS has been available for quite a while and AWS EKS Fargate has finally been released, there are
-some configuration still required to get the Fargate worker nodes to work with the cluster.
+still some manual configuration required to get the Fargate worker nodes to work with the cluster.
 In this QuickStart
-will use the eksctl utility AWS has provided to create the EKS Cluster.
+we're going to
 ```
 This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.
-This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.
-It uses CloudFormation and cloud-init scripts we created to do more of the heavy lifting required to setup the cluster.
 ```
 Note:  This how-to assumes you are creating the eks cluster in us-east-1, you have access to your AWS Root
 Account, and you can login to an EC2 Instance remotely.